jacks-reid/farfromVULN/README.md

 - https://www.terraform.io/intro/index.html

+I did my best to stay within AWS's free tier requirements.
+Based on my experience it is free of charge, but don't take my word for it.
+Set up billing alerts, learn about free tier limits, and save yourself from an unpleasant bill.

 ## TO DO:

 - Add in VPN capabilities to the VPC
+  - Add in PiVPN installation automation
+  - Add in PiVPN VPN profile creation and distribution automation
+  - Allow Kali ssh server password logins
+- Automate the creation of Kali profiles when a VPN profile is created
+  - With appropriate shell, homedir, etc
 - Allow traffic to Kali only from VPN
 - Add in pwnable machines in the cloud
 - Add in beginner CTFd platform to mess around with
+  - Using a separate cloud in DigitalOcean

 ## References